 - They need support too, much like you!
 They too are undergoing divorce and their needs are not so radically different from yours.

-It is how you handle your divorce that will ease the negative impact on your kids!
+It is how you handle your divorce that will ease the negative impact of divorce on your kids!

 Don’t burden your children with your heartaches unnecessarily.
 They have their own load to carry not to mention the fact that given their age, they simply aren’t up to being your caretaker.
 Being open about your feelings is okay but not feelings that may prove to be upsetting to them.